Aamantamboli/CyberSecurity/17th_July/README.md

 | **OS Detection** | `nmap -O`    | Attempts to determine the operating system of the target host.                                          |
 | **Aggressive Scan** | `nmap -A`    | Enables OS detection, version detection, script scanning, and traceroute for a comprehensive scan. |

-### Nmap Output Interpretation

-Nmap scan reports provide crucial information, including:

-  * **Port States:**
-      * **Open:** An application is actively listening on this port.
-      * **Closed:** No application is listening, but the port is accessible.
-      * **Filtered:** A firewall or other security device is blocking the port, preventing Nmap from determining its state.
-  * **Service Versions:** Details about the software running on open ports.
-  * **OS Details:** Information about the target's operating system.
-  * **Network Distance:** How many hops away the target is.

-### Nmap Graphical User Interface (Zenmap)

-  * **Zenmap:** The official graphical user interface for Nmap, providing a visual way to configure and run scans, and analyze results.
-  * **Running as Root:** It is generally recommended to run Nmap (and Zenmap) as a root/administrator user to ensure full functionality and accurate results, especially for raw packet operations.
-  * **Advanced Scan Types:** Zenmap offers pre-defined profiles for various scan types, including "Intense Scan," "Intense Scan plus UDP," "Quick Scan," and "Slow Comprehensive Scan."
-  * **Output Filters & Host Details:** Zenmap allows filtering scan output and provides detailed host information like uptime, MAC address, and TCP sequence prediction.

 ### Information Gathering Tools (`nslookup`, `whois`)

 These command-line tools are vital for initial reconnaissance: